Tekthree/ticket-shameless/README.md

 - Edit motto section text and images
 - Upload and manage media assets using Supabase Storage
 - Preview changes in real-time
+- Customize navigation and footer logos for consistent branding

 The content management interface is available at `/admin/site-content`.